specstoryai/TaskTao/README.md

 # TaskTao

+TaskTao is an experiment is Intent Driven Development using a [specification](SPEC.md) to drive the development.

-TaskTao is a single-user web application for managing tasks across multiple areas of responsibility.
-It provides three focused modes: Capture, Planning, and Action.
+TaskTao is a single-user web application for managing tasks.

 ## Features